 “People buying bonds at negative rates, they’re gambling that the rate is going to go lower,” McBride says.
 “If they hold it to maturity, they’re going to guarantee a loss.”

 The bottom line is, consumers won’t benefit from this policy, McBride says.
+Continue shopping around for the best rate and account on the market for you.
 And even if banks slash yields to zero, you’re still better off keeping money in the bank than putting it under your mattress, he says.

 “It’s federally insured, and you’re completely protected from loss,” McBride says.
 “You put that money under the mattress, you’re in no protection against loss or theft.”